 XIII.
-Attendance and Conduct in Class
+Attendance

 Students are expected to attend all classes and are responsible for all material covered during the lecture, including announcements.
-In addition, your attendance is necessary to earn points for "clicker" (TopHat) quiz questions; such points cannot be made up and questions cannot be submitted from outside the classroom.
-Submitting clicker questions from outside the classroom, or submitting answers on behalf of another student is considered academic dishonesty and will be treated as such.
+In addition, your attendance is necessary to earn points for "clicker" (THM) quiz questions; such points cannot be made up and questions cannot be submitted from outside the classroom.
 Students are strongly encouraged to read the assigned chapters before coming to class as this will make it easier to comprehend the lecture material.
 If you miss class, visit the e-Learning site for any lecture slides/notes and course announcements.